rhu1/fgg/README.md

   * `parser/FG.g4` -- FG ANTLR grammar.
   * `parser/FGG.g4` -- FGG ANTLR grammar.

+Use the [master](https://github.com/rhu1/fgg/tree/master) branch for the latest working version.

 **Syntax.**  The best source would be the formal grammars in the paper, or else you can see the above ANTLR grammars.